Exchanging Goods Using Valuable Money: An imaginary commodity

 They understand that it should be possible for the traders themselves to create money by writing promissory notes.
 But IOU notes for what?
 Many countries once traded using IOU notes for gold or silver.
 But, since leaving the gold standard, countries like the US and the UK effectively issue notes for an imaginary commodity (dollars or pounds).
 They decide to follow this route.

 So the newly created finance committee announces that the island's currency unit will be the crown, and that they expect a crown to be about the price of an apple or a pear.
 They plan to invite those who wish to trade to take their goods to market, where some sort of Walrasian auction process will take place, leading to suggested prices for all goods.
 Traders will then be asked to create money by writing and signing IOU notes for one crown.
+Traders can keep their possessions secret, but the number of notes they have created will be public knowledge.
 Well known traders in good standing will have their notes accepted by everyone, and so paper money will be created.
 (In Scotland three Scottish banks as well as the Bank of England can issue banknotes.)
 In fact we will assume that all traders are in good standing, and so everyone can create money.
 Trading will then take place using these notes as money, until everyone has the goods they want plus a bundle of other people's IOU notes.

 At times during the trading period a person may have accumulated more debts than credits, but he must ensure that by the close of the period he can match his debts (his IOU notes) with credits (other people's notes).
 In fact, everybody must arrange to finish trading with their transactions exactly balanced.
 Then, at the close of trade, outstanding debts must be reconciled.